 2. “The Copy of the Installer App Failed”

-- Ensure your USB has at least 16GB of space.
+- Ensure your USB has at least 16GB capacity.

-- Re-download the macOS installer from the IA App Name error fix guide or Apple Support.
+- Re-download the macOS installer from Apple Support.

 3. “The Bless of the Installer Disk Failed”

-- Make sure your USB is formatted as Mac OS Extended (Journaled) with GUID Partition Map.
+- Format your USB as Mac OS Extended (Journaled) with GUID Partition Map.

 - Format: Mac OS Extended (Journaled)